Unitarian Christian Church of America

 A Message for Today's World

-We sincerely hope you'll find a comfortable and welcoming environment and new home here with us.
-As our Platform may be unfamiliar to you, we invite you to take this opportunity to learn more about who we are and what we believe is genuinely a “faith whose time has come, indeed, a faith for today.”
+As our Platform may be unfamiliar to you, we invite you to take this opportunity to learn more about who we are and what we believe.
+The UCCA is genuinely committed to a “faith whose time has come, indeed, a faith for today.”

 We welcome everyone who chooses to participate in living our Platform.
 Those who actively practice our Universal Principle embodied within our Foundational Beliefs and to the best of their abilities, live the faith we share as a way of life, not just a statement made when convenient or appropriate.

 Romans 15:33, “May the God of peace be with all of you.
 Amen.”